Machine learning emulation of precipitation from km-scale UK regional climate simulations using a diffusion model: Results

 \subsubsection{Regions, seasons and different precipitation types}

 Different processes drive UK precipitation to different extents depending on the region and time of year.
-Therefore we evaluate whether the emulator reproduces these differing regional and seasonal characteristics of precipitation. \autoref{fig:CPM-GCM-subregions} shows frequency distributions for precipitation in northwest England in winter and in the southeast in summer across individual points on the high-resolution grid.
+Therefore we evaluate whether the emulator reproduces these differing regional and seasonal characteristics of precipitation.
+Figure~\ref{fig:CPM-GCM-subregions} shows frequency distributions for precipitation in northwest England in winter and in the southeast in summer across individual points on the high-resolution grid.
 In the former case, precipitation is predominantly frontal and orographic, while the latter case has a larger convective component.
 Both regions are \(16\times16\) 8.8km grid boxes in size.

-The frequency distribution of Diffusion-cCPM samples closely follows that of CPM precipitation for both the northwest in winter and the southeast in summer.
-The same is not true of samples from U-Net-cCPM, which matches the northwest winter distribution well until about 125mm/day, but substantially underpredicts the frequency of more extreme intensities, as for the full frequency distribution shown in \autoref{fig:CPM-GCM-dist}(a).
-The agreement between the target CPM and U-Net-cCPM is closer than for the full distribution, suggesting that the deterministic component of precipitation in this region and season accounts for a larger share of variability, perhaps due to the strong orographic component and importance of large-scale frontal systems, with the stochastic component being more apparent in the most intense extremes. cCPM Bilinear produces a large underestimate for frequencies greater than about 25mm/day, indicating the relevance of small-scale variability.
-In the southeast in summer, both U-Net-cCPM and cCPM Bilinear similarly underestimate the frequency of heavy precipitation.
-This indicates an important role for the stochastic component of precipitation here, which may be expected given the larger influence of small-scale convective rainfall systems than in the NW Winter case, as in the example in the third row in \autoref{fig:CPM-samples}.
+The frequency distribution of CPMGEM\_cCPM samples closely follows that of CPM precipitation for both cases.
+The same is not true of samples from U-Net\_cCPM, which matches the northwest winter distribution well until intensities of about 125 mm/day, but substantially under-predicts the frequency of more extreme intensities, as for the full frequency distribution shown in Figure~\ref{fig:CPM-GCM-dist}(a).
+The agreement between the target CPM and U-Net\_cCPM is closer than for the full distribution, suggesting that the deterministic component of precipitation in this region and season accounts for a larger share of variability, perhaps due to the strong orographic component and importance of large-scale frontal systems, with the stochastic component being more apparent in the most intense extremes.
+In the southeast in summer, U-Net\_cCPM similarly underestimates the frequency of heavy precipitation.
+This indicates an important role for the stochastic component of precipitation here, which may be expected given the larger influence of small-scale convective rainfall systems than in the northwest winter case, as in the example in the third row in Figure~\ref{fig:CPM-samples}.
+BCSD\_cCPM shows evidence of underestimating the frequency of precipitation above about 25mm/day for the northwest in winter, whilst producing excessively large intensities in the southeast in summer.
+This suggests it underestimates the intensities from large-scale frontal-systems and gives further information about its errors in reproducing summertime precipitation.